Please take a moment to browse our notice board. The information contained on this page is updated regularly.

 If you would like to contribute, please Contact us to discuss your contribution.

-Please note class changes please see the new timetable page
+Please note class changes please see the new timetable page and online booking

 Astral projection, Lucid dreaming & dream travel - Life of a dream walker

 For those interested in going deeper with your practice you may find it of interest to read James' first blog

 WINTER SPECIAL OFFER on James and Helen's Evening yoga classes until November 24th

 James is running a special offer for all his evening yoga classes at £50 for a 10 class/12 week block for newcomers or for those who have not been back to class in 2017.
 Please see the timetable on the website for class details and contact James on firstname.lastname@example.org to book on/check availability.

 Dream and Dream Travel workshop with James Saturday December 2nd 11am -1pm

 In this workshop James will teach about the nature of dreams, the different types of dreams, how we can interpret them and how we can start lucid dreaming and preparing for full out of body experience also known as Astral Projection.
 James wrote a blog on his dream experiences earlier in the year which can be read at his own personal website:

 To book on please contact James on email@example.com